-The state of New Jersey may suspend or revoke your license for many reasons.
-The state takes suspensions and revocations seriously and may fine you, sentence you to jail and suspend or revoke your license for an additional period of time if you drive when you have lost your driving privileges.
+The State of New Jersey can suspend or revoke your license for many reasons.
+The state takes suspensions and revocations seriously and may fine you, sentence you to jail, and suspend or revoke your license for an additional period of time if you drive after having lost your driving privileges.

-The length of time your license is suspended or revoked may vary.
-After your period of suspension or revocation expires, you may have to pay a restoration fee, pay other fees, or complete other requirements before your license will be valid again.
-The restoration fee may be $100.
-(N.J.
-Stat. § 39:3-10a(23).)
+The length of time your license is suspended or revoked varies depending on the circumstances.
+After your period of suspension or revocation expires, you generally have to pay a reinstatement fee and might have to meet other conditions before you’ll be able to lawfully drive again.
+The reinstatement fee is typically $100.

-For many convictions, your license may be suspended or revoked for an additional period of time.
-(N.J.
-Stat. § 39:3-40.)
+Also, for many convictions, your license may be suspended or revoked for an additional period of time.